 “The Shark Research Committee was founded in 1963 with the primary reason for assisting Leonard P Schultz of the Smithsonian Institute and the Office of Naval Research in documenting all shark attacks from the Pacific Coast of North America.”

-It was determined, by the Shark Research Committee that the overwhelming majority (87%) of shark attacks are being done by the great white shark (Carcharodon carcharias.)
+The Shark Research Committee determined that the overwhelming majority (87%) of shark attacks are done by the great white shark (Carcharodon carcharias.)

 Where Do the Sharks Hangout in San Diego?

-Down below, I have compiled a list of all 2003 to 2009 San Diego shark sightings (primarily great white sharks) that have been reported off the coast of San Diego County.
+Below, I have compiled a list of all 2003 to 2009 San Diego shark sightings (primarily great white sharks) reported off the coast of San Diego County.

 Why only until 2009?

 Once I started this endeavor, I had no idea how many shark sightings occur (there are so many!).
-So on a later date, I plan on adding more years and ultimately have a complete list sometime in the future.
+So, later, I plan on adding more years and ultimately have a complete list sometime in the future.

 Seven years of shark sighting data is a start.
 In the meantime, I have also included all documented San Diego County shark attacks.